Got a Job?

 This website was set up with the sole purpose of finding me a job – which should give an indication of how hard I work!

-My skills are listed below.
+My skills and experience are listed below.
 Click a category to expand:

 - Active Directory, including sufficient knowledge to automate asynchronous, co-operative setups of entire forests, domains, servers, clients, and users/groups.